DaveAldon/Sonarqube-with-Docker-and-M1-Macs/README.md

 ```

 ### Credits
 Once again, thank you to [Chris Watts](https://github.com/cj-watts) for helping me with this!
-If you want to talk with us about Docker, check out Bravo LT's discord server [here](https://discord.gg/84eWHK26CU)!
+If you want to talk with us about Docker, check out Bravo LT's Discord server [here](https://discord.gg/84eWHK26CU)!

 ### Download links
 [Docker (Choose Mac with Apple Chip for M1)](https://docs.docker.com/get-started/#download-and-install-docker)

 [SonarQube](https://www.sonarqube.org/downloads/)